rslnk/resume/README.md

 #### Translation startup • Product Management | Contract • 09/2020–12/2020

-Consulted the team to define the product strategy and the MVP; wrote user stories, and assisted with the product development.
+Consulted the team to define the product strategy and the MVP; wrote and mapped user stories, assisted with the product development.

 ### [Dive](https://diveee.com/)